Non-abelian fermionic T-duality in supergravity: Conclusions

-Apart from the reality property of dual backgrounds, of interest is their dependence on dual coordinates reflected by the last column of Table~\ref{tab:cases}.
-One typically finds $C$ to be linear function of the form $\alpha x^m + \beta \tx_n$, where $x^m$ and $\tx_n$ are some particular geometric and dual coordinates.
+Apart from the reality property of the dual backgrounds, of interest is their dependence on dual coordinates reflected by the last column of Table~\ref{tab:cases}.
+One typically finds $C$ to be a linear function of the form $\alpha x^m + \beta \tx_n$, where $x^m$ and $\tx_n$ are some particular geometric and dual coordinates.
 In the case $m\neq n$ the background belongs to the geometric orbit of bosonic T-duality in the sense of~\cite{Dibitetto:2012rk}.
-Indeed, then a T-duality along $\tx_n$ would turn it into the geometric $x^n$ and all dual coordinate dependence is gone.
-Otherwise, when $m=n$ it is impossible to remove the dependence on the dual coordinate by means of a bosonic T-duality, and hence the corresponding background belongs to a non-geometric orbit and is referred to as genuinely non-geometric.
+Indeed, then a T-duality along $\tx_n$ would turn it into a geometric $x^n$ and all dual coordinate dependence is gone.
+This corresponds to T-dualizing a closed sub-algebra consisting of a non-abelian fermionic generator and a bosonic generator $\tilde K^m$.
+Otherwise, when $m=n$ removing the dual coordinate dependence by means of a bosonic T-duality may lead to a non-Riemannian background, as was demonstrated in the examples section.
+Hence the corresponding background belongs to a non-geometric T-duality orbit and is referred to as genuinely non-geometric.
 Examples of such genuinely non-geometric backgrounds have been found in~\cite{Dibitetto:2012rk} in generalized Scherk-Schwarz reductions of DFT for twist matrices violating the section constraint.
 In contrast, genuinely non-geometric backgrounds of the form we obtain respect the section constraint and are valid string theory backgrounds.

 For some examples that we consider one finds vanishing RR fields in the dual background and linear dependence on the dual coordinate in the scalar function $C$.
 Although, the dilaton is related to $C$ via the exponent, this reminds the double and exceptional field theory description~\cite{Sakatani:2016fvh,Baguet:2016prz} of generalized supergravity~\cite{Arutyunov:2015mqj}.
 There one considers a solution of the section constraint, where the metric and the background gauge fields depend on at most nine spacetime coordinates, while the dilaton is allowed to depend linearly on the remaining tenth coordinate $x^9$.
 Then bosonic T-duality along $x^9$ turns it into $\tx_9$ and introduces linear dependence on the dual coordinate.
 For the Green-Schwarz superstring one can check that such backgrounds are allowed by the kappa-symmetry~\cite{Sakamoto:2017wor,Fernandez-Melgarejo:2018wpg}.
 Thus it may be interesting to inspect string behaviour on backgrounds produced by non-abelian fermionic T-duality.